daniloapr/daily_client/README.md

 ### Joining a call

 To get an URL for testing your app, create your account at [daily.co](daily.co), then create a room in the [dashboard](https://dashboard.daily.co/).
-Public room's don't require token, so you should avoid them in production.
+For testing purpose, you can create a public room which don't require a token, however, you should avoid it in production.

 ```dart
 // Import the package